nic-dgl104-winter-2024/BasranS-programming-article/README.md

 3. Testing often throughout the refactoring process Testing is a crucial part of refactoring.
 Netflix has automated tests that run continuously throughout their refactoring process, enabling them to catch and address any regressions or issues immediately.

-4. Involving your QA team in the process
-The QA team plays a vital role in ensuring the refactored code meets the quality standards.
-Companies like Shopify involve their QA teams early to ensure thorough testing and high-quality code.

-5. Focusing on progress, not perfection
+4. Focusing on progress, not perfection
 Remember, refactoring is about improving the codebase incrementally, not perfecting it.
 Microsoft follows this principle, regularly making minor improvements to its vast codebase.

-6. Trying refactoring automation
+5. Trying refactoring automation
 There are tools available that can automate parts of the refactoring process.
 Google, for instance, developed an internal tool called Rosie, which has automated millions of refactorings, improving developer productivity and code quality.
 ("Code Refactoring: 6 Best Practices to Follow for Developers,"https://www.rapidops.com/blog/code-refactoring-best-practices/)
 ## Code refactoring techniques